Homonationalism: Femonationalism

 Homonationalism should not be equated with femonationalism, introduced by sociologist Sara R. Farris in 2012, which describes how nationalist ideologies and neoliberal policies align with certain feminist discourses to justify anti-immigrant and Islamophobic agendas.
 Like homonationalism, femonationalism instrumentalizes progressive ideals; in this case, women's rights, to portray Muslim men or societies as inherently patriarchal and Western societies as fundamentally egalitarian.
 This logic can be mobilzed to legitimize restrictive immigration policies and sustain a narrative of Western moral superiority under the guise of aiming for progressive gender equality.

 Political applications

-National Identity
+National identity

 National identity narratives have been found to be influenced by homonationalism, especially in Western democracies where the advancement of LGBTQ+ rights is frequently linked to ideals of modernity, progress, and tolerance.
-These rights are occasionally juxtaposed with representations of immigrant, Muslim, or African communities as homophobic or patriarchal.
+These rights are occasionally juxtaposed with representations of immigrant, Muslim, or African communities as homophobic or patriarchal, often reinforcing national narratives that marginalize Indigenous and racialized communities even as the state celebrates LGBTQ+ inclusion.
 This contrast is seen as reinforcing hierarchies by portraying Western societies as sexually progressive.
 In this context, LGBTQ+ inclusion may function as a symbolic indicator of national belonging, while racialized or immigrant populations are positioned as others the normative boundaries of the nation.
+Some scholars also argue that homonationalism selectively integrates LGBTQ+ subjects into images of national belonging to project progressiveness and modernity, including via tourism or mega-sports event branding.
+For example, at the 2010 Vancouver Winter Olympics, "Pride Houses" promoted a narrative of Canadian inclusivity while the Games nonetheless occurred on unceded Indigenous land and amid protests from certain Indigenous groups, showing how queer visibility can be tied to settler-colonial governance or city marketing.
+In such contexts, scholars suggest that LGBTQ+ inclusive branding and marketing can "perform" national progress as an act to give off the "progressive" national image, even as Indigenous, racialized, and migrant communities still face stark unequalities and lack recognition.